 The "ICK" factor

-Chances are, if you are reading this, both BSFL and worms do not "gross you out."
+Chances are both BSFL and worms do not "gross you out."
 That being said, BSFL are technically maggots.
 A safer, more politically correct, term might be grubs.
 Either way, they can have an immediate, physical reaction to some people.
 Black soldier flies do not sting or bite humans.
 They are easier to deal with than houseflies, and generally stay away from people.
 Always wash your hands after handling the larvae, as the decomposing meat you feed them can harbor bacteria that can make you sick.

 Worms also have an ICK factor, though usually less so than the BSFL.
 All three of my sons like to check out the worms, and don't seem to have any issues holding them.